Paul Durand-Ruel: London

 In London, Durand-Ruel pioneered many new strategies for exhibiting art such as providing a catalogue for each exhibition, charging an entrance fee, and strategically placing unknown works next to high-priced art to increase its value.
 During this time, he acquired iconic paintings of the early 19th century, such as Jacques-Louis David's Marat and Delacroix's Death of Sardanapalus to showcase in his exhibitions and enhance publicity.

 It was during this time that Durand-Ruel began to introduce paintings by the then unknown Monet and Pissarro in his exhibitions.
 From 1872, he began making large purchases of Impressionist paintings.
 Durand-Ruel hosted London's first exclusively Impressionist exhibitions in 1882 and 1883.
 These exhibitions proved unsuccessful and almost bankrupted Durand-Ruel's enterprise.

 In 1905, Durand-Ruel returned to London to showcase a massive exhibition of Impressionist paintings originating mostly from his private collection.
 The Grafton Galleries contained 315 paintings from Manet, Boudin, Pissarro, Renoir, and Monet.
 While the show only provided 13 direct sales for Durand-Ruel, it sparked an interest among international art collectors in Impressionism.

 United States

 His business dealings with American collectors began during the 1860s, but were initially kept to short-term ventures, such as exhibitions in Boston and Philadelphia, as well as client visits in Paris.
 Durand-Ruel opened his first permanent gallery in the United States in 1887.
 The New York City based enterprise is seen as a cornerstone to Durand-Ruel's success with Impressionism.

 Durand-Ruel & Sons was the official name of his American venture, which included his sons Joseph, Charles, and Georges by 1893.
+In 1915, he exhibited works by Monet at the Panama–Pacific International Exposition in San Francisco.
 With the help of his sons, Durand-Ruel was able to have a permanent presence in the United States.
 In addition to the permanent gallery in New York City, he organized exhibitions in Boston, Philadelphia, Cincinnati, St. Louis, and Chicago, among other locations.
 The family-run American enterprise continued operating after Paul Durand-Ruel's death until 1950.